GitauHarrison/notes/video_call_app.md

 Two steps create a connection logic.

-* First, the `fetch()` function is used to send a request to the `login` route and return a promise.
+* First, the `fetch()` function is used to send a request to the `/login` route and return a promise.
 After a successful call, we decode the JSON payload into the `data` variable and then call `connect()` from the Twilio video library by passing the newly acquired token.
 * Secondly, if the `fetch()` fails, we call `reject()`on our promise.

-Once we are connected and in a video call room, we need to arrange the `container` part of the page to reflect this.
+Once we are connected and in a video call room, we need to arrange the `video_container` part of the page to reflect this.
 We have passed `_room` argument to represent the the global `room` variable, therefore making it available to the rest of the application.

 We find out and list the participants already connected to the room, encapsulated in `participantConnected` function.
 There are two events that are likely to happen inside a video call room: